janniks/prepare-commit-msg/README.md

 ### Install Manually
 If you prefer to install manually you can walkthrough the following steps:

-1. Copy this script into your local git repository inside `.git/hooks`
+1. Copy the `scripts/prepare-commit-msg` script into your local git repository inside `.git/hooks`
-1. Rename it to `prepare-commit-msg` (Removing the suffix `.sample` activates the hook)
 1. Make sure the is script executable by running `chmod +x prepare-commit-msg`
 1. Enjoy!
 Test it by committing anything!